DEFRA/ffc-development-guide/docs/create-a-new-service/github.md

 Following this naming convention helps understand ownership of repositories, avoid collisions and is essential for some CI/CD pipelines to function correctly.

+> The Farming and Countryside programme (FCP) was previously known as the Future Farming and Countryside programme (FFC), hence the `ffc` convention.

 ## Creating a new repository

 When creating a new repository intended for a Node.js application, the repository can be based on the [ffc-template-node](https://github.com/DEFRA/ffc-template-node) template repository.